 In an example you'll see below, Wendy's is sure to use the term "Made to Crave burgers" at the very beginning of their caption.
-That way, at the very least, users will know the name of the delicious burgers standing before them.
+That way, users will know the names of the delicious burgers standing before them.

 1. E!
 News (@enews)